Investing in Green Technology Companies and Stocks

 We first started looking at the LED investment thesis about six years ago highlighting companies like Soraa, founded by Shuji Nakamura, Nobel Prize winner and the father of modern-day LED lighting.
 After taking in over $100 million in funding they were acquired by another LED company called Ecosense which has taken in about $56 million in funding.
 Another LED startup to get acquired was Bridgelux which sold out to Toshiba.

+There’s still plenty of innovation still to be found from exciting startups like micro LED marker Rohinni which has been flying under the radar in Coeur d A’lene Idaho.
 Some of the companies we covered are still going strong having avoided any exits.
 Intematix raised around $42 million to become a leading provider of phosphor solutions to the LED lighting and display industries.
 Leotek’s LED streetlights were first designed and delivered in 2007, and the company now has more than 2 million installations across North America.
 (Recently, they’ve had some problems with defective streetlights.)
 As you would expect, there have been failures as well, like high-flying LED startup Switch Lighting which flamed out after gracing the cover of Wired.

 Lastly, an LED stock we discussed before, TCP International, has been delisted since their former CEO bought the company and made it private.